 Moisture Contamination

-Even the smallest amount of water in your mixing cup, in your molds, or your environment can cause resin to have a milky or foamy impressions.
+Even the smallest amount of water in your mixing cup, in your molds, or in your environment can cause resin to have a milky or foamy impression.

 Incorrect Ratio of Mixing Components